-- All analog transmit and receive circuits are disabled. - ► The MAC interface output pins (output pins with respect to the ADIN1200) are driven to a known idle state.
-All outputs except RXC/RX_CLK are driven low and RXC/RX_CLK is driven high.
+▶ All analog transmit and receive circuits are disabled.

-- Most internal clocks are gated off. - ► The selected PHY output clock (if enabled) is available on GP CLK. - ▶ The management interface registers are accessible.
+- ► The MAC interface output pins (output pins with respect to the ADIN1300) are driven to a known idle state.
+All outputs except RXC/RX CLK are driven low and RXC/RX CLK is driven high. - Most internal clocks are gated off. - ► The output reference clock (if enabled) is available on the CLK25 REF pin. - ► The selected PHY output clock (if enabled) is available on the GP CLK pin. - ▶ The management interface registers are accessible.

-The ADIN1200 exits software power-down mode when the SFT_PD bit is cleared.
+The ADIN1300 exits software power-down mode when the SFT\PD bit is cleared.
 At this point, the PHY attempts to bring up links according to its configuration.
 For example, if autonegotiation is enabled and all speeds are enabled, it advertises all speeds and starts to send autonegotiation link pulses.